pavoltravnik/maxims-of-law/maxims-of-law.md

 Testis de visu praeponderat aliis.
 An eye witness outweighs others.
 4 Co.
 Inst.
 470.

-Testis nemo in su caus esse potest.
+Testis nemo in sua causa esse potest.
 No one can be a witness in his own cause.

 Testis oculatus unus plus valet quam auriti decem.
 One eye witness is worth ten ear witnesses.
 See 3 Bouv.
 Inst. n.
 3154.